Become a Henrico Master Gardener Volunteer

 OK, I’m interested!
 Now what do I do?

-Complete the Henrico Master Gardener Application when it becomes available in September, including the questionnaire, and fax, mail, or email it to the Henrico Extension Office.
+Complete the Henrico Master Gardener Application (published each Fall) including the questionnaire, and fax, mail, or email it to the Henrico Extension Office.
 Also, provide a minimum of two (2) reference letters to be mailed to the Henrico Extension Office by the reference.
 If your application is accepted, you will be contacted by a veteran Henrico Master Gardener who will schedule an in-person interview with you before the end of November.
 Classes are scheduled to meet on Tuesdays and Thursdays from 9:00 am to 12:30 pm from late January to the end of March.

 There is a $135 fee to cover costs of training materials.